 Favorite Caramel Recipe by Werther’s Original

-This campaign by Werther’s Original falla under the category of User Generated Campaigns.
+This campaign by Werther’s Original falls under the category of User Generated Campaigns.
 In this particular campaign, Werther’s Original asks followers to share their favorite caramel recipe on a microsite they had created.

 This type of campaign gives followers a platform to showcase themselves and feel more connected to the brand.
 As mentioned before, any form of interaction between a brand and a customer counts as engagement.
 You can take your own spin on User Generated Campaigns and make it a contest, thereby giving users more of an incentive, a good example will be the Thanksgiving contest by MyHeritage, where the winner receives an Amazon Kindle.

-Every year brands show us how creative they can get when it comes to driving engagment and as mentioned before, the amount of Thanksgiving content is increasing on social media.
-We here at Unmetric can't wait to see what brands have in store for this Thanksgiving and Black Friday.
-Sign up for a trial to find out how Unmetric can help 'Inspire' your next campaign.
+Every year brands show us how creative they can get when it comes to driving engagement and as mentioned before, the amount of Thanksgiving content is increasing on social media.
+We here at Unmetric can’t wait to see what brands have in store for this Thanksgiving and Black Friday.

 The Engagement Score calculation is based on the number of Likes, Comments, Shares and estimated impressions, so a page with a lower fan base can still have a better engagement score than a page with a huge fan base even if they don’t get as many interactions.

 All data has been compiled and analyzed using Discover which helps content creators like you to find anything a brand has ever said about any topic by searching through 500,000,000+ items of branded content published by over 100,000 major brands over the last 5 years.

 AI Powered Marketing InsightsTo Create Compelling Content